Frequently Asked Questions

 We cannot guarantee you'll be housed in accommodations that satisfy your first choice of type, location, and price range because the number and type of student housing units available for rent at any given time varies throughout the year.

-However, all single Vagelos College of Physicians and Surgeons (MD or MD-PhD only) and single Graduate School of Arts and Sciences applicants are guaranteed dormitory-style accommodations in 50 Haven Ave.
-However, these applicants may apply for housing in other residential buildings; accommodations in other buildings are assigned based on availability.
+However, all single Vagelos College of Physicians and Surgeons (MD, MD-PhD and Genetic Counseling only) and single Graduate School of Arts and Sciences applicants are guaranteed housing.

 To ensure fairness, housing is not first-come, first-served.
 Instead, we develop housing assignments based on the applicant’s home address, according to the following priority scale: